-What better way to spend quality time with your family and get in touch with nature than a fresh, invigorating walk in the woods, along a river or on the beach?
+What better way to spend quality time with your family and get in touch with nature than some family hiking adventures?
+Enjoying the fresh air of an invigorating walk in the woods, along a river or on the beach?
 What’s more, family hikes make for fun learning opportunities for kids and parents alike.
-So, try some of these hiking activities with
+So, try some of these family hiking adventures with your youngsters.

 A stone is a stone is a … mineral?